dm4ml/motion/docs/concepts/trigger.md

 2. Some function that creates an index of prompts and completions, so we can use the index to prompt-engineer future completions
 3. Some function that queries the model for multiple completions, based on some engineered prompt
 4. Need to duplicate the existing record, so we can write multiple completions for a single query to the store
-5. Need to include derived identifiers in the `get` operation, so we can retrieve all prompts and completions for a given query
+5. This method runs in the background, after the `infer` method has finished
 6. Some function that updates the index with new prompts and completions